The Long March 长征 Cháng zhēng 1934-35

 The start of the Long March

 Under Mao's leadership the army took efforts to keep the rural peasants on their side.
-Each soldier was inculcated with the eight rules: 1) Speak politely and help people whenever you can; 2) Return doors and straw matting to their owners [doors were used as beds]; 3) Pay for any damage caused; 4) Pay a fair price for all goods; 5) Be sanitary; build a latrine away from houses; 6) Don't take liberties with the women; 7) Don't ill-treat prisoners; 8) Don't damage the crops.
+Each soldier was inculcated with the eight rules: 1) Speak politely and help people whenever you can; 2) Return doors and straw matting to their owners [doors were used as beds]; 3) Pay for any damage caused; 4) Pay a fair price for all goods; 5) Be sanitary - build a latrine away from houses; 6) Don't take liberties with the women; 7) Don't ill-treat prisoners; 8) Don't damage the crops.

 The Army seemed to have generally kept to these principles but in areas where the locals were entirely hostile then they did whatever was needed to survive.

 A pivotal moment came when the 1st Front Army reached Zunyi, in northern Guizhou.
 For once the GMD were not in hot pursuit and the leadership reflected upon their position and tactics.
-Here on 6th Jan 1935 Mao was given military leadership of the Long March, some say ➚ he also took leadership of the whole Chinese Communist Party (CCP).
+Here on 6th Jan 1935 Mao was given military leadership of the Long March, some say ➚ he also took leadership of the whole Communist Party of China (CPC).
 It seems Mao later used this event to legitimize his control of the Communist Party against the claims of rivals.
-This seems a shrewd political re-writing of events, it is most unlikely that he was given such a command as only a few of the CCP leadership were present.
+This seems a shrewd political re-writing of events, it is most unlikely that he was given such a command as only a few of the CPC leadership were present.
 Up until then they were led by the strategy of Russian advisers and Russian trained officers such as Wang Ming ➚.
 Mao's guerrilla tactics at Jiangxi had proven far more successful than the urban revolutions advocated by Otto Braun ➚ (known by Chinese name Li De).
 The meeting rejected the Russian advice and backed Mao's leadership.